-- Themes: Even though you could change the appearance of the schematic or the PCB in v5, themes are now supported by default in v6.
-You can create new themes and share them with your friends as JSON files.
+- Themes: Even though you could change the appearance of the schematic or the PCB in v5, themes are now a native feature in v6.
+You can create new themes and share them with others as JSON files.

 Part 1: Fresh Start

 If you are a complete beginner to KiCad, it would be better to start understanding how KiCad is organized in your system.
 We can start by installing KiCad.
 First, download the latest stable release for your operating system.
 The installer file you download will be around 1.5 GB.
 This is the standard installer and contains the application programs and the latest libraries pack.
-The programs alone would be under 200 MB.
+The application suite alone will be under 200 MB.
 The remaining is for the libraries.
-A lite installer file is available but only for nightly builds.
+A lite installer (without libraries) file is available but only for nightly builds.

 Open the installer by double-clicking it.

 The first step is to choose what you want to install.
 The main application will be installed by default.
-If you are not maintaining any KiCad libraries yourself, then you can choose to install them from the installer package.
+If you are not maintaining any KiCad libraries yourself (you can have custom private libraries or standard libraries), then you can choose to install them from the installer package.
 Choose to install all three components; Schematic libraries, Footprint libraries, and Footprint 3d models.
 Each of these items belongs to a separate library.

-With that, we can finish the installation and KiCad icons would now appear on your desktop and start menu.
+With that, we can finish the installation and KiCad icons should now appear on your desktop and start menu.

-Now let’s look at the folder we just installed KiCad to.
+Now let’s have a look at the folder we just installed KiCad to.
 The bin has all the application files. share has all your libraries.

-When you make changes to any components from the standard library, such as symbols or footprints, those changes will be saved here.
+When you make changes to any components from the standard library, such as symbols or footprints, those changes will be saved to the share folder in the installation directory.
 But what happens when there is a new version of KiCad and you want to install it?
 Currently, KiCad does not have an update manager.
-You have to do it yourself.
+You have to update it manually.
 When you install a new version or even the same installer, all files in the root directory will be overwritten.
-This means you will lose all the changes you made to the component libraries.
-That can really become a headache when you open your project files later and see it complaining about missing items.
+This means you will lose all the changes you have made to the component libraries.
+It is probable that you will accidentally overwrite your changes and that can really become a headache when you open your project files later and see them complaining about missing items.

 So what’s the solution?
 Simple; keep your KiCad application directory and library directory separate.
 This way, you can always update your KiCad application by downloading and installing a new package without overwriting your modified libraries.
 But how do you tell KiCad where our libraries are at?
 There are two ways to do that; environment variables and path configurations.

-Environment variables are OS-wide customizable placeholder values that you can use anywhere in your operating system.
+Environment variables are OS-wide customizable placeholders that you can use anywhere in your operating system.
 For example, if I had a variable like

 PYTHON and set the value to my Python installation directory, any running app can fetch the value of the

 PYTHON variable and thus the installed directory.
-This is useful because I can change the value of the variable at any time but the variable itself will remain unchanged.
+This is useful because I can change the value of the variable at any time but the variable name itself can remain unchanged.
 KiCad has a few sets of such environment variables.
-KiCad checks the presence of these in your system when it runs.
+KiCad checks the presence of these variables in your system when it is launched.
 There are separate sets of v5 and v6 environment variables.
-This allows you to use different libraries for different installations.
+This allows you to use different libraries for different versions.